Be-Secure/BeSAIRisksControlsViz/README.md

 ## Overview

-A Utility to Vizualize AI Risk and Controls part of the Be-Secure Community Initiative.
+A Utility to Vizualize AI Risk and Controls for AI Safety and Security Experts .
+The utility can leverage as a standalone application or a  BeSLab Plug-in .

+This project is part of the Be-Secure Community Initiative.

 ## Key Requirements